Grieving brother’s anger contributes to battle

 In April 1875, several camps of buffalo hunters were located in the area.
 Partners Sol Rees and Dan Dimmit were camped near the water hole.
 Early in the day, Dimmit went hunting alone off to the northwest.
 Reese went north, where he witnessed warriors making ready to attack another, unknown, hunter.
 He fired warning shots, then rode toward the stranger.
 He was within rifle range when the stranger fell.

 Rees shot one warrior.
 Dimmit, who had heard the shooting, shot from behind a low ridge and hit two more.
-The stranger, who was later identified as Bob Canfield, had probably accounted for several before he fell.
+The stranger, who was later identified as Charles Canfield, had probably accounted for several before he fell.

 When the warriors left, the partners approached Canfield.
 He was dead and had been scalped.
 They buried him near their camp.
 The warriors had removed all their fallen, along with anything that might identify them.